 3. You've had to jump start your car a lot

 If you have had to jump start your car

 a lot, there is obviously a problem with your car.
 A slow power drain or a failing alternator could be the culprit, but there is a chance the repeated jump start has damaged the battery, so you might also have to replace it.

 4. Your car battery is cracked, swollen or leaking

-If you’re stuck, or would prefer to have the job done for you, call 1300 726 751 for NRMA batteries, 24 hours a day, 7 days a week.
+If you’re stuck, or would prefer to have the job done for you, call 1300 726 751 or book online - 24 hours a day, 7 days a week.
 We’ll come to you, usually within the hour, to deliver and fit a new battery to your car at home, work or the roadside.